 - conservation of natural vegetation and protection of koalas

 - the making of the Cumberland Plain Conservation Plan

 - commitment to the Outer Sydney Orbital Stage 2

 We want to represent our community to protect what makes Appin unique, such as the natural and historical assets that characterise the village.

 The NSW Government’s Department of Planning, Industry and Environment has commenced a Technical Assurance Panel (TAP) pilot program for the West Appin precinct in the Greater Macarthur Growth area.

-Council has been invited and agreed to participate in the TAP, which involves strategic investigations for precincts with the aim of identifying and resolving key local, state and strategic issues for the area.
+Council staff are currently participating in the Technical Assurance Panel TAP process, which involves strategic investigations for precincts with the aim of identifying and resolving key local, state and strategic issues for the area.

 Our priority is to make sure the voice of Council and the community is central, setting the right planning framework for the future and securing a commitment for investment in critical infrastructure and sustainable outcomes.